The two truths of Mayor Parker hiring spouses of City Hall insiders | Helen Ubiñas

 But we do have a problem admitting two things could be true at the same time, don’t we?
 And that trait extends far past City Hall.

-Take this weekend’s Super Bowl, for example, when Travis Kelce went all “jabroni” on Coach Andy Reid, nearly knocking him over in a fit of rage on the sideline.
+Take this weekend’s Super Bowl, for example, when Travis Kelce went all “jabroni” on Kansas City Chiefs head coach Andy Reid, nearly knocking him over in a fit of rage on the sideline.
 It is true that in high-stakes moments, frustrations and passions can get the best of someone.
 Also true is that not everyone can publicly express their righteous frustrations and passions and not get kicked to the curb, or bench.
 Ask any “angry woman,” especially a vocal woman of color.

 It is true that President Joe Biden is no spring chicken, but it is also true that he is, for the most part, a committed public servant who brought us out of a recession, a pandemic, and general malaise delivered by an equally long-in-the-tooth Donald Trump — who poses an even more dangerous threat to our country if he gets a second shot at the presidency.